chef-boneyard/chef-web-docs-2016/includes_install/includes_install_11_reporting_server_ha.rst

       $ opscode-reporting-ctl reconfigure

+#.
+Verify the installation:

+   .. code-block:: bash

+      $ opscode-reporting-ctl test

+..
+THIS USED TO BE STEP 7
 .. #.
 Restart the |reporting| components:
 ..
 ..    .. code-block:: bash
 ..
 ..       $ private-chef-ctl restart opscode-reporting

-#.
-Verify the installation:

-   .. code-block:: bash

-      $ opscode-reporting-ctl test